 Then, one day, we decided to set a day to practice in the swimming pool to review and improve whatever we need to together.
 As we know, once we are in the ocean with other divers, we don’t really have that time luxury to practice.
 We get into the real thing right away most of the time.
 It is our own responsibility to get ourselves prepared for our next diving, I think.
 And the more we practice, the more we can do it better and correctly which as a result, the more we will be able to enjoy the dives.

 PADI ReActivate Scuba Refresher Program

-My friends tried to contact two dive centers we know of and in the end, we chose Bubble Dive Centre over the other because they have BCD jackets for practice which most of us preferred.
+My friends tried to contact two dive centres we know of and in the end, we chose Bubble Dive Centre over the other because they have BCD jackets for practice which most of us preferred.
 The dive centre is located in Central Jakarta.
 Fortunately, we went there on the weekend and the road traffic was not as bad as the usual working days.

 After everyone arrived, we did not head to the swimming pool right away but we were brought to the long meeting table in their office where we had to do some paper theory test prior to the practice.
 While looking at the theory paper with multiple choice questions distributed to us, I must tell you, I didn’t see this coming.
 One of my friends even asked jokingly whether she could cancel to join the session and asked for a refund because of this test.

 So, we were actually going through the ReActivate Scuba program by PADI (it was called Refresher Scuba Program then) which is targetted for those who have not dived for six months and longer or for those who need to refresh their skills.
 Among the four of us, only one of us who has not been diving the last six months.
 Even one of us just went diving last week.
 Knowing so, our Instructor for that day, Mr. Oktaf, was puzzled.

 ” Why did you all sign up for this session? “